"Dominican Republic has it all"

 Teeth of the Dog

 - Ranked the #1 golf course in the Caribbean and #27 in the world, located in Casa de Campo.
 This golf course in paradise should be on every golfer’s bucket list.

-- It is one of the most famous designs of Pete Dye, designer of: TPC Sawgrass Stadium, Kiawah Island and Harbour Town, among others.
+- It is one of the most famous Pete Dye designs, who also made: TPC Sawgrass Stadium, Kiawah Island and Harbour Town, among others.

 - Meticulously hand-carved from the rugged rocks and corals of the Dominican coast, it features 7 of the best holes by the sea in the world.

 - Multiple venue for the Latin American Amateur Championship.

 - Punta Espada is a Jack Nicklaus Signature course located in the beautiful resort area of Cap Cana.
 Featuring entertaining short holes and greens of various sizes in a unique natural setting.

 - Considered one of the most scenic courses in the world.
 Golfers are blessed with extraordinary views of the Caribbean, the contrasts of the fairways and the perfect greens.